Lottery Aware Sparsity Hunting: Enabling Federated Learning on Resource-Limited Edge: Revisiting Sparse Learning: Why Does it Miss the Mark in FL?

-As shown in Fig.\ref{fig:centralized_fed_jaccard}(a), naive deployment of sparse learning significantly sacrifices accuracy in FL.
-In particular, for $d = 0.1$, the trained server-side model suffers an accuracy drop of $3.67\%$.
-At even lower $d=0.05$, this drop significantly increases to $12.03\%$, hinting at serious limitations of sparse learning in FL.
-However, an off-the-shelf centralized sparse learning can yield model having close to the baseline accuracy, even at $d=0.05$.
+Fig.~\ref{fig:FLvsCL} shows that sparse learning methods with high sparsity can perform similarly to the dense model (gray and green lines).
+However, naively deploying the same method in FL can cause significant performance degradation (purple and orange lines).
+In particular, the same model can suffer from an accuracy drop of $~3.7 \%$ and $12\%$ for $d=0.1$ and $d=0.05$, respectively.

-\textbf{Observation 2.} \textit{As the training progresses, the sparse masks in centralized training tend to agree across epochs, showing convergence, while the server mask in FL does lack agreement across rounds.}
+\textbf{Observation 2.} \textit{As the training progresses, the sparse masks in centralized training tend to agree across epochs, showing its convergence, while the server mask in FL does lack consensus across rounds.}

 \textbf{Definition 1.
-Sparse mask mismatch.} For a model at round $t$, we define the \textit{sparse mask mismatch }(SM) $\texttt{sm}^t$ as the Jaccard distance that is measured as follows.
+Sparse mask mismatch.} Let us call the masks generated at rounds $i$ and $j$ as $\mathcal{M}^i$ and $\mathcal{M}^j$.
+Now, we can define the \textit{sparse mask mismatch}(SM) $\texttt{sm}^{(i,j)}$ as the Jaccard distance between these two masks where $\mathcal{M}_l^i$ represents the sparse mask tensor for layer $l$.

-where $\mathcal{M}_l^t$ represents the sparse mask tensor for layer $l$ at the end of round $t$.
-Interestingly, as depicted in Fig. \ref{fig:centralized_fed_jaccard}(a), the SM for centralized learning tends to zero as the training progresses.
-In contrast, with the same model, dataset and $d$ values, in FL, the SM remains $> 0.4$ indicating a substantial distinction in the sparse mask learning between centralized and federated learning.
+Fig.~\ref{fig:centralized_fed_jaccard} presents the SM for the intermediate sparse masks generated during sparse training in centralized and federated learning.
+As Fig.~\ref{fig:centralized_fed_jaccard}(a) shows, SM decreases in centralized learning as the training progresses.
+On the other hand, in Fig.~\ref{fig:centralized_fed_jaccard}(b), the SM values for similar settings (same model, dataset, and density) for the global model in FL remains $> 0.4$ indicating a distinction in the sparse learning between the two settings.

-\textbf{Observation 3.} \textit{At low target density, in federated sparse learning, throughout the training rounds, the disagreement on the later layer's masks remains more severe than the earlier ones.}
+\textbf{Observation 3.} \textit{In federated sparse learning with low target density, a lack of consensus at the later (deeper) layer's masks remains more severe than that of the earlier ones.}